Graduate Programs in Geosciences

 utilizing state-of-the-art instrumentation and facilities.

 Graduate students may choose among degree programs with emphasis in different areas in Geosciences.
-Ph.D. programs are offered with areas of emphasis that include seismology and tectonics, mineral and rock physics, crystal chemistry, geochemistry, petrology, and sedimentary geology (described in more detail below).
+Ph.D. programs are offered with areas of emphasis that include seismology and tectonics, mineral and rock physics, crystal chemistry, geochemistry, petrology, and sedimentary geology, planetary geosciences and hydrogeology.
 The department is always eager to admit new qualified graduate students, particularly students with an interest in our current areas of research.

 The Department of Geosciences occupies a modern, well-equipped building that houses extensive experimental and analytical labs, faculty and graduate student offices, numerous computers and workstations, and an electronics support group.
 The Center for Environmental Molecular Science, Mineral Physics Institute, the Long Island Groundwater Research Institute (LIGRI), the Marine Sciences Research Center (MSRC), the Seawulf cluster computing facility and nearby Brookhaven National Laboratory offer additional support and laboratory facilities for graduate student research.
 In particular, the National Synchrotron Light Source (NSLS) at Brookhaven offers unparalleled opportunities for faculty and graduate students to perform unique experiments requiring high-intensity X-rays and is only 20 miles away.